What is the course about?

 How will I be taught, and will there be any work outside the class?

-You will be taught by group discussion and feedback.
-You should be actively writing outside the class so that you have work to bring each time it is your turn.
+You'll be taught by group discussion and feedback, and you should be actively writing outside the class so that you have work to bring each time it is your turn.

 All writing courses at City Lit will involve an element of workshop.
 This means that students will produce work which will be discussed in an open and constructive environment with the tutor and other students.
 The college operates a policy of constructive criticism, and all feedback on another student’s work by the tutor and other students should be delivered in that spirit.